MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 With VMM 2019, using Azure profile, you can define the intended usage of the profile.
 Currently, Azure-VMM integration scenario supports the following:

 -	**Azure VM Management** – perform basic actions on Azure VM instances without leaving the VMM console.
-- 	**Azure Update Management** – install the update on the VMs managed by the VMM.
+- 	**Azure Update Management** – install the update on the VMs managed by VMM.

 ## Before you start
-Here's what you need to add an Azure profile in VMM:
+Here's what you need to add an Azure profile for Azure VM management:

 **Requirement**| **Details**
 --- | ---
 **Azure subscription** | You need at least one Azure subscription to add it to the VMM console.
 **Internet connectivity** | The computer on which you install the feature must be able to connect to the Azure subscription.
-**AD Authentication** | To enable management of both Classic and Azure Resource Manager based VMs, the subscription must have Active Directory-based authentication associated with it. <br/><br/> Create an Azure AD application using Azure portal and make a note of the directory ID, application ID and Key. <br/><br/> Assign application to Classic VM contributor and VM contributor roles by using *Subscription – Access Control (IAM) – Add*.
+**AD Authentication** | To enable management of both Classic and ARM-based VMs, the subscription must have Active Directory-based authentication associated with it. <br/><br/> Create an Azure AD application using Azure portal and make a note of the directory ID, application ID and Key. <br/><br/> Assign application to Classic VM contributor and VM contributor roles by using *Subscription – Access Control (IAM) – Add*.

 Here's what you need to do to create an Azure profile for Azure Update Management: